What is this Fencing Thing and do I Really Need it?

 This question exists because we cannot assume that an unreachable node is in fact off.

 Sometimes it will do this by powering the node off, clearly a dead node can do no harm.
-Other times we will use a combination of network (stop new work from arriving) and disk (stop a rogue process from writing anything to shared storage) fencing.
+Other times we will use a combination of network (stop traffic from arriving) and disk (stop a rogue process from writing anything to shared storage) fencing.

 Fencing is a requirement of almost any cluster, regardless of whether it is active/active, active/passive or involves shared storage (or not).